Vyral/base-template/_posts/2019-02-04-where-is-our-market-headed-and-how-will-it-impact-buyers.md

 Combine this with the way mortgage rates are moving, and now might actually be an optimal moment to start looking for a new home.
 The situation could be much less favorable in six months to a year down the line.

-The good news is, several beautiful and surprisingly affordable homes have recently come on the Dallas-Fort Worth market.&nbsp;[Click here to see a complete list of homes in our area](https://www.trgdfw.com/listing){: target="_blank"}.
+The good news is, several beautiful and surprisingly affordable homes have recently come on the Dallas-Fort Worth market.&nbsp;**[Click here to see a complete list of homes in our area](https://www.trgdfw.com/listing){: target="_blank"}**.

 And if you have any questions about the current real estate market or you're ready to start seriously searching for homes, give me a call at (817) 637-4658.
 I'm here to help.